TPZ-CORE/tpz_subscriptions/README.md

 - The ace permission: `tpzcore.subscriptions.all` Gives permissions to all commands related ONLY for this script.

 **THE COMMANDS CAN BE ALSO EXECUTED THROUGH THE SERVER CONSOLE (TXADMIN)**

+## Important Information

+- THE COMMANDS CAN BE ALSO EXECUTED THROUGH THE SERVER CONSOLE (TXADMIN).
+- DO NOT USE the [tpz_discord_whitelist](https://github.com/TPZ-CORE/tpz_discord_whitelist) if you are going to use this script!
+ONLY one of both.